Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Richardson iterations

 \begin{remark} Richardson iterations or similar techniques have been used as an approximation tool, e.g., in the context of the NN-based emulation of operators \cite{Kovachki2021,Kutyniok2022} and for tensor rank bounds \cite{Kressner2016}.
-We have presented the scheme here to keep the manuscript self contained and to obtain the precise estimates needed for the following. \end{remark}
+We have presented the iteration here for completeness and to obtain the precise estimates needed for the following. \end{remark}